DavisPL-Teaching/119/README.md

 AI collaboration is allowed and encouraged for homework assignments.
 However, the midterm and final exam will be in-class and closed-book.
-I caution that becoming too dependent on AI can prevent you from learning on your own including developing your own critical thinking skills, which may impact your exam scores.
+I caution that becoming too dependent on AI can prevent you from learning on your own including developing your own critical thinking skills.
 Please see also [Prof. Jason Lowe-Power's advice here](https://jlpteaching.github.io/comparch/syllabus/#using-generative-ai-tools).

 ## Collaboration Policy and Academic Integrity